elithrade/blog/README.md

 `./site` will be generated that contains all the `html` pages needed to host the site.

 # Integrate with GitHub Pages

-We can integrate the static site with with `{username}.github.io`.
+We can publish the static site with with `{username}.github.io/{repo_name}` using GitHub Pages.
+Mkdocs will build your docs and user [`ghl-import` ](https://github.com/c-w/ghp-import) tool under the hook to to commit them to the `gh-pages` branch and push the `gh-pages` branch to GitHub.

 We need to:
-1. Create a new repo in GitHub
+1. Create a new repo or us an existing repo in GitHub
 2. Push the content to repo
 3. (Optional) Update `mkdocs.yml` by adding `site_url` and pointing to `{username}.github.io/{repo_name}`.
 It will always use the repo name as `site_url`.
 ```